Local housing allowance

 With Local Housing Allowance, your benefit is based on:

-- who lives with you;
+- who lives with you

-- which area you live in;
+- which area you live in

-- what savings you have.
+- what savings you have

-- how much your rent is; and
+- how much your rent is

-- whether anyone living with you is expected to contribute to your rent.
+- whether anyone living with you is expected to contribute to your rent

-- whether you receive other state benefits.
+- whether you receive other state benefits

 You can get advice about opening and running a bank account from any bank or building society.
 Ask your bank about a basic bank account.
 You can also get advice from local welfare organisations such as the Citizens Advice Bureau.
-You could also consider a credit

 Weekly local housing allowance rates